beemojs/beemo/docs/consumer.md

 - `module` (string) - Name of your configuration module.
 - `configure.cleanup` (bool) - Remove generated config files after execution.
 Defaults to `false`.
 - `configure.parallel` (bool) - Create configuration files in parallel.
 Defaults to `true`.
 - `execute.concurrency` (number) - Number of builds to run in parallel.
-Defaults to the amount of CPUs.
+Defaults to the number of CPUs.
 - `execute.graph` (bool) - Prioritize workspace builds based on
   [dependency graph](./workspaces.md#priority-packages).